Harmful virus with potential to spread to humans found in animals in Benton County

 Vesicular Stomatitis restrictions require all Arkansas based Equine (horses, donkeys, mules, etc.) originating from a premises within the County or Adjacent County of any VSV quarantined facility to be:

-Be accompanied by a Certificate of Veterinary Inspection (CVI) with date of veterinarian’s examination recorded.
-Fill out all blank spaces (add name of County to the CVI).
+- Be accompanied by a Certificate of Veterinary Inspection (CVI) with the date of veterinarian’s examination recorded.
+Fill out all blank spaces (add the name of County to the CVI).